-Tell your family doctor (GP) if you have symptoms and if you might have been exposed to asbestos fibres.
-He or she will refer you to hospital or a rapid access lung clinic.
-These are consultant led assessment and diagnostic services for patients with suspected lung disease.
-There are eight rapid access clinics located around the country, your GP will send you to your nearest one.
+Tell your family doctor (GP) about your symptoms and if you were exposed to asbestos.
+They may refer you to hospital or a rapid access lung clinic.
+These are consultant-led assessment and diagnostic services for patients with suspected lung disease.
+There are eight rapid access clinics located around the country; your GP will send you to your nearest one.

 Tests at the hospital

 - Chest X-ray: An X-ray to see if there is a build-up of fluid on your lungs (pleural effusion).